mahdibahadori/mini-marketplace/README.md

 # README

-### This app is a simple marketplace-like application with core functionalitiies of a CRUD app.
+#### This app is a simple marketplace-like application with core functionalities of a CRUD app.

 ### In this app, users can sign in or register.
 Upon registration completion, they may advertise their
 ### items.
 Each user is able to manage his own items; however, he is able to view other users' items and buy